Pope Vigilius: Pontificate

 Empress Theodora soon learned that she had been deceived.
 After Vigilius had attained the object of his ambition and been made pope, he maintained the same position as his predecessor against the Monophysites and the deposed Anthimus.
 A letter purported to be from the pope to the deposed Monophysite patriarchs Anthimus, Severus, and Theodosius seems to indicate that Pope Vigilius accepted the Monophysitism.
 This letter, however, is not regarded as genuine by most investigators and bears all the marks of forgery.
 The pope did not restore Anthimus to his office.

 In the year 540 Vigilius took a stand in regard to Monophysitism, in two letters sent to Constantinople.
 One of the letters is addressed to Emperor Justinian I, the other to the Patriarch Menas.
-In both letters the pope supports positively the Synods of Ephesus and Chalcedon, the decisions of his predecessor Pope Leo I, and the deposition of the Patriarch Anthimus.
+In both letters the pope supports positively the Councils of Ephesus and Chalcedon, the decisions of his predecessor Pope Leo I, and the deposition of the Patriarch Anthimus.
 Several other letters written by the pope in the first years of his pontificate give information respecting his interposition in the ecclesiastical affairs of various countries.
 On 6 March 538, he wrote to Bishop Caesarius of Arles concerning the penance of the Austrasian King Theudebert I on account of his marriage to his brother's widow.
 On 29 June 538, a decretal was sent to Bishop Profuturus of Braga containing decisions on various questions of church discipline.
 Bishop Auxanius and his successor, Aurelian of Arles, entered into communication with the pope respecting the granting of the pallium as a mark of the dignity and powers of a papal legate for Gaul; the pope sent suitable letters to the two bishops.
 In the meantime new dogmatic difficulties had been developing at Constantinople that were to give the pope many hours of bitterness.
 In 543 Emperor Justinian issued a decree which condemned the various heresies of the Origenists; this decree was sent for signature both to the Eastern patriarchs and to Vigilius.